 The COOP program co-ordinator is Nikos Doulos.

-For the embedding of this constituent in the DAI Art Praxis curriculum, you are advised to consult our SYLLABUS 2018-2019.
-Currently the 2019-2020 program is under construction.
+For the embedding of this course component in the DAI Art Praxis curriculum, you are advised to consult our SYLLABUS 2019 - 2020.